On the finiteness property of hyperbolic simplicial actions: the right-angled Artin groups and their extension graphs: Finiteness Property

 From this lemma, we can find an effective cardinality of a collection of geodesics preserved by $g$.
 See the following.

 \begin{lem} If a loxodromic $g$ has an axial subgraph $\mathcal{A}_g$ of width $\kappa$, then $g$ cyclically permutes at most $\kappa$ pairwise disjoint geodesics lying on $\mathcal{A}_g$. \end{lem}

 We use a left action in the proof of the above lemma because the readers may feel familiar.
-However, this lemma can be applied to a right action. \todo{give a remark if readers can be confused.}
+However, this lemma can be applied to a right action.

-\begin{proof} \todo{(a) We totally change the proof to start from Bowditch's lemma.} Since every permutation can be decomposed into disjoint cycles, for every finite collection of geodesics obtained from Lemma \ref{lem:bowditch_lemma}, there is a subcollection whose geodesics are cyclically permuted by $g$.
+\begin{proof} Since every permutation can be decomposed into disjoint cycles, for every finite collection of geodesics obtained from Lemma \ref{lem:bowditch_lemma}, there is a subcollection whose geodesics are cyclically permuted by $g$.
 Let $\mathcal{L}$ be a finite collection of geodesics in $\mathcal{A}_g$ cyclically permuted by $g$.
 If $\mathcal{L}$ has more than $\kappa$ geodesics, then a pair of geodesics of $\mathcal{L}$ share a vertex of an end-separating set of cardinality $\kappa$.
 That is, if it is true that $g$ permutes pairwise disjoint geodesics in $\mathcal{A}_g$, then we have $\lvert \mathcal{L} \rvert \leq \kappa$.

 So it is enough to show if $\mathcal{L}$ has intersecting geodesics, there exists a smaller collection of geodesics preserved by $g$.
 Assume $L_0 \in \mathcal{L}$ intersects another geodesic of $\mathcal{L}$.
 Because $g$ cyclically permutes geodesics of $\mathcal{L}$, there exists $1 < m < \lvert \mathcal{L} \rvert$ such that $L_0$ and $g^mL_0$ have an intersection.